Team of Thoughts: Efficient Test-time Scaling of Agentic Systems through Orchestrated Tool Calling: Related Work

-Building on the finding that divergent perspectives improve reasoning, we introduce the \textbf{Team-of-Thoughts} framework.
-Unlike prior works that often rely on homogeneous underlying models, our approach explicitly leverages the divergence inherent in heterogeneous agent models.
-By dynamically selecting suitable agents and effectively aggregating their distinct reasoning paths, our framework facilitates optimal decision-making and execution.
+In contrast to these frameworks, which often rely on \textbf{homogeneous} model ensembles, our \textbf{Team-of-Thoughts} framework explicitly exploits the divergence inherent in \textbf{heterogeneous} model priors.
+By dynamically selecting specialized agents and aggregating their distinct reasoning paths, we facilitate more robust decision-making than systems restricted to a single model family.